rinfo/rdl/tools/README.txt

 To build the PDF documents, use the build_rinfo_docs.groovy script (This can also be done using the fabric command "build_docs", see ../manage/README.txt).
+The documentation will be created in the directory ../_build relative to the tools directory.

 The stylesheets used for PDF generation requires that font files for Garamond and Trebuchet MS are present.
 The needed files are: